Unity-Technologies/ProjectAuditor/Documentation~/index.md

 ## Installation
 At this time, Project Auditor is not discoverable via Package Manager so it has to be installed manually.

 It is recommended to install Project Auditor via the _Add package from git URL_ in Package Manager.
-For more information on this and alternative installation methods please refer to this [page](Installing.md).
+For more information on this and alternative installation methods please refer to [Installing Project Auditor](Installing.md).

 ## How to Use
-The Project Auditor editor window can be open via *Window => Analysis => Project Auditor*.
-Click on Analyze, then review the list of potential issues to determine whether they are actual problems in your project.
+The Project Auditor editor window can be opened via *Window => Analysis => Project Auditor*.
+Click the Analyze button, then select a _View_ from the drop-down menu to review the list of potential issues to determine whether they are actual problems in your project.
+Every View provides:

+* A series of filters to narrow down the visible list of issues
+* The ability to "Mute" issues which have been investigated and found not to be a problem
+* The ability to export the View to a .csv file for use in build reports or automated testing

 For more information, check the [Getting started](GettingStarted.md) guide.